top of page

 Engagement Icon

-Align the proposals to the Budget process and review in year resourcing reflecting Cabinet’s priorities for action
+Align the proposals to the Budget process and review in year resourcing reflecting Cabinet’s priorities for action.

 Further develop the actions within the sectoral plans, prioritising the delivery of those that do not require additional resourcing and seeking to agree funding sources for those that require resource.

-Engage with and partners, stakeholders, businesses and residents.
+Engage with partners, stakeholders, businesses and residents.

 We are interested in hearing your views and opinions, if you would like to get involved please send us a message using the button above.